 Thank you for making us aware of this.
 We apologize for the inconvenience.
 We have noticed that some printers struggle when printing the PDF double-sided.
 We suspect that this is due to the size of the manuscript, which is in turn due to the use of animations.

 We have a back-up strategy (alternative figures) in case the animations will not be accepted by Cortex.
-For now, we have also made available in OSF a PDF for printing that we hope will avoid the problems (LINK)?
+For now, we have also made available in OSF a PDF for printing that we hope will avoid the problems (https://osf.io/q7gjp/)?
 We have also changed the default state of the figures to show the end state of the animations, i.e., the state of maximal differences.
 The captions have been adjusted accordingly.
 This is more informative.

 Responses to the remaining comments of Reviewer 2